 If you are charged with theft, you may also be charged with burglary or robbery, which are serious crimes on their own, often more serious than the underlying theft offense.

 Burglary involves breaking and entering, and comes in different degrees relating to intent and the place entered.
 Breaking and entering someone else’s home with the intent to commit theft is burglary in the first degree, a felony that carries a maximum sentence of 20 years.

-If you have been charged with a theft or a related crime, you need a lawyer that can vigorously defend your rights.
-Call (301) 556‑8709 today so that we can get to work on your case.
+If you have been charged with a theft or a related crime, you need a lawyer that can vigorously defend you.
+I have years of experience successfully defending people against these serious charges.
+Call me at (301) 556‑8709 today so that we can start making your case a success.